ryekerjh/boardvibes/wp-content/plugins/slider-image/readme.txt

 If you think, that you found a bug in our [WordPress Slider](http://huge-it.com/slider/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 3.1.96 =
+* 1) Fixed issues with nonce tokens in the plugin for all _POST, _GET requests
+* 2) Fixed issue with cross site scripting (XSS)

+= 3.1.95 =
+* 1) Added duplicate button, so that users can duplicate sliders.
+* 2) Optimized button of the banner.
+* 3) Image on hover: optimized images on back end, so they load faster.

 = 3.1.94 =
 **We have made some CSS , UX/UI changes in order to make the plugin more user-friendly.**